UAE’s warm welcome to Israelis reflects changing region

 The overnight visit, after the first-ever direct commercial passenger flight between Israel and the UAE, marked the apex of an accelerating warming relationship that had been mostly clandestine before the surprise Aug.
 13 White House announcement establishing Israeli-Emirati ties.
 Since then, telephone lines were quickly connected between the countries, the UAE’s ruler issued a decree formally ending the country’s decades-long boycott of Israel and several Israeli companies signed business deals with Emirati counterparts.

 For the traveling journalists from Israel in tow, the visit offered a crash course in Emirati culture and hospitality and a brief window into a nation that had long been mysterious and inaccessible to Israeli citizens.
-The hosts arranged a private tour of the sparkling Louvre Abu Dhabi museum, with a guide highlighting its Jewish-themed artifacts and official photographers capturing images of the Israeli visitors that were later shared online.
+The hosts arranged a private tour of the sparkling Louvre Abu Dhabi museum, with a guide highlighting its Jewish-themed artifacts.
+Official photographers captured images of the Israeli visitors that were later shared online.

 A model was put on display of the future Abrahamic Family House, a massive multi-faith complex under construction set to open by 2022.
 It aims to house a mosque, a church and a synagogue, and is being touted as the most expensive Jewish house of worship ever built.